sbchapin/quickstart-scala-sbt-native-image.g8/src/main/g8/README.md

     - Install on [OSX](https://www.scala-sbt.org/1.x/docs/Installing-sbt-on-Mac.html)
     - Install on [Windows](https://www.scala-sbt.org/1.x/docs/Installing-sbt-on-Windows.html)
     - Install on [Linux](https://www.scala-sbt.org/1.x/docs/Installing-sbt-on-Linux.html)
-- Docker: Used by the Graal Native Image SBT Plugin (configured in this project's `build.sbt` file) to create a native executable.
+- Docker: Wraps the entire build process to make your life easier.
     - Install via [Docker Desktop](https://hub.docker.com/?overlay=onboarding)
+    - If you only intend to run this project on your own machine (which you can do by [removing this line](https://github.com/sbchapin/quickstart-scala-sbt-native-image.g8/blob/master/src/main/g8/build.sbt#L20)) you won't need Docker so feel free to skip this.

 ## Become an Olympic gymnast before you crawl: ##